xzwang2005/Prelude/crack_the_code/Chap_1/get_the_tools.md

 ![Check after gclient]({{ site.baseurl }}/crack_the_code/images/check_after_gclient.png){:class="img-responsive"}

-When *python* or *git* is invoked, the corresponding batch file (shown above) forward the call to the actual executables under *depot_tools\win_toos-2_7_6_bin*.
-Chromium requires that these batch files take precedence over local executables that are previously installed.
+Ideally, when *python* or *git* is invoked, the corresponding batch file (shown above) forward the call to the actual executables under *depot_tools\win_toos-2_7_6_bin*.
+However, it's common that other versions of python or git had already been installed before depot_tools is setup.
+Chromium requires that the batch files in depot_tools take precedence over local executables.

 As seen in figure below, *Python v2.7.14* has been installed and *where* command returns the batch file before v2.7.14 executable.
 This can be done by moving *c:\depot_tools* before *c:\Python27* in *PATH* environment variable.
-Prelude does not have this restriction, i.e., using *python v2.7.14* instead of the bundled one in depot_tools should still work.
+Prelude does not have this restriction, i.e., using previously installed python and git instead of the bundled one in depot_tools should still work.

 ![depot_tool_batch_files]({{ site.baseurl }}/crack_the_code/images/python_local.png){:class="img-responsive"}